 9. Hire Staff.

 Unless you plan to run your business and give haircuts, which isn't a good idea, you will have to hire stylists to work for you.
-There are hiring tools to help you with attracting, on-boarding and keeping track of applicants.
+There are hiring tools and job posting software to help you with attracting, onboarding and keeping track of applicants.

 What should I pay my hair stylists?

 Depending on their experience level, hairstylists make between $20,000.00 and $51,000.00 a year.
 Median pay is $24,900.00 per year or $11.97 per hour.
 Apprentices make about $10.00 an hour.

 A good team will drive success in your business.
 You should be looking for experience, a cosmetology license, a range of skills and knowledge, a willingness to learn, and a positive attitude.